mrismanaziz/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## Hostess: Do you have a preference of where you sit?
+Dad: Down.